COEF Current Recipients

 • Building capacity among community organizations to provide labor standards services and information to a diverse range of workers

-In December 2021, the Seattle Office of Standards (OLS) selected nine community-based organizations to receive $2,998,179.17 in funding, over two years, to provide outreach, education and worker support to low-wage workers.
+In November 2023, the Seattle Office of Labor Standards (OLS) selected ten community-based organizations, to receive $2,959,503.00 in funding over two years to provide outreach, education, and support to low-wage workers.”

 (subject to confirmation of recipients)